-Here are some reasons you should maintain your marketing during a downturn.
+Here are some reasons you should maintain your marketing during a downturn and weather the storm.

 Reason 1: The Economy Will Recover.